byunw/byunw.github.io/_pages/machine-learning-fundamentals.md

 What is back-propagation?

-Let's first look at the below diagram.
+Let's first look at the fully-connected neural network.
 ![Fully connected neural network](../images/fully-connected-neuralnetwork.png)